Dionysus: Born of a Virgin on December 25th, Killed and Resurrected after Three Days

 by D.M.
 Murdock/Acharya S

-been born of a virgin mother on December 25th; performing miracles such as changing water into wine; appearing
+having been born of a virgin mother on December 25th; performing miracles such as changing water into wine;

-surrounded by or one of 12 figures; bearing epithets such as "Only Begotten Son" and "Savior"; dying;
+appearing surrounded by or one of 12 figures; bearing epithets such as "Father" and "Savior"; dying;

 resurrecting after three days; and ascending into heaven.

 Dionysus shares the following attributes in common with the Christ character as found in the New

 "Early Christian art is rich with Dionysiac associations,

 whether in boisterous representations of agape feasting, in the miracle of water-into-wine at Cana, in wine and